MicrosoftDocs/partner-center-docs-powershell/partnercenterps-1.5/PartnerCenter/New-PartnerCustomer.md

 ```

 ### -BillingAddressCountry
-The country of the customer's billing address.
+The country/region of the customer's billing address.

 ```yaml
 Type: String